WildMeOrg/wbia-plugin-orientation/README.rst

 Orientation Plug-in - Part of the WildMe / Wildbook IA Project.

-A plugin for automatic detection of object-oriented bounding box based on axis-aligned box.
+A plugin for automatic detection of object-oriented bounding box based on axis-aligned box for wildlife species.

 Installation
 ------------